Booking & Reservation Systems: What’s Next for the Future of Travel?

 Customer Experience: Personalisation as a Profit Driver

-- Real-time bundling of flights, hotels, and activities into curated packages
+Real-time bundling of flights, hotels, and activities

 Automation: Solving Operational Pressures